 Collision coverage is pretty easy to understand.
 It’s coverage for damages to your car caused by an impact with another car or object.
 It covers damage to your vehicle in a number of situations.
 If you hit another vehicle, for example, this type of coverage would cover the damage to your car.
-If you skid out on a wet road and hit a tree, collision coverage would take care of repairing your car – minus the deductible of course.
+If you skid out on a wet road and hit a tree, collision coverage would take care of repairing your car – minus the deductible.

-Collision coverage is an optional coverage, but if you lease or finance your car, your bank may require you to carry it.
+Collision coverage is optional coverage, but if you lease or finance your car, your bank may require you to carry it.

 - Collision coverage can repair or replace your car after an accident

 - Collision coverage is usually optional unless you’re leasing or financing your car

 - You can choose the deductible you pay, which will affect your premium

 - Your coverage limit is maxed out at the actual cash value of your vehicle

-Collision coverage can help repair or replace your car you crash into another object or another vehicle, or if you roll it over.
+Collision coverage can help repair or replace your car if you crash into another object or another vehicle or if you roll it over.
 This type of coverage is meant to fix up or replace your car after a wreck.